 1. Go on a Food Tour with a Local

-The first step to rediscovering this city was going on a food tour of Rome.
+Out of all the things to do in Rome, going on a food tour is one thing I believe should be a non-negotiable.
 Food is at the very heart of Italy, so there was no better way to start my time in Rome than discovering some of the best cuisine the city had to offer.
-What I thought would be a 3-hour jaunt in delighting my taste buds turned into so much more.
-I was taken on my food tour around Rome by Tommaso, who was not only an expert in culinary matters, but also with knowledge of Roman architect, art, and history.

 To book your own food tour, check these out